 The previous edition of Mean Tweets also included Rivers, Johnson, O’Neal and Jordan, but also starred Rose, Klay Thompson, Blake Griffin, Andre Iguodala, Russell Westbrook, Reggie Miller, Stephan Curry and Dikembe Mutombo.

 In the third edition of NBA Mean Tweets, Curry and Thompson’s teammate Green responded bemusedly to having his appearance likened to that of Donkey from Shrek.

 In the second edition of the Kimmel sketch, Jeremy Lin gave as good as he got, letting @KhobeAustin know he should “git” spellcheck after reading his poorly constructed tweet.

 MEAN TWEETS: NBA EDITION #1

-In the debut episode of the NBA edition, Blake Griffin seems to agree with a mean tweeter’s observation that Chris Paul’s nose looks like Michael Jackson’s before his several surgeries.
-Paul, for his part, is not amused.
+In the debut episode of the NBA edition, Blake Griffin seemed to agree with a mean tweeter’s observation that Chris Paul’s nose looks like Michael Jackson’s before his several surgeries.
+Paul, for his part, was not amused.